A dead simple cookbook app to manage your personal recipes. No fuss, just cooking.

 Can I back up my recipes?

 Yes, you can export your entire collection as a JSON file.
 When you need it, import it back.
+You can also add a source field to any recipe to track where it came from.

 What if I find a bug or want a feature?